FluxaORM: A Golang ORM for MySQL and Redis

 }

-This will create the two indexes specified above in the MySQL table.
+This will generate the following indexes in the MySQL table:

 Edit this page